 Line a medium-sized bowl with a clean tea towel and flour it really well or, if you have a proving basket, you can use this (see tips below).
 Tip the dough back onto your work surface and knead briefly to knock out any air bubbles.
 Shape the dough into a smooth ball and dust it with flour.

 - STEP 10

-Place the dough, seam-side up, in the bowl or proving basket, cover loosely with a sheet of oiled cling film and leave at room temperature until roughly doubled in size.
+Place the dough, seam-side up, in the bowl or proving basket, cover loosely and leave at room temperature until roughly doubled in size.
 The time it takes for your bread to rise will vary depending on the strength of your starter and the temperature in the room, anywhere from 4-8 hrs.
 The best indicators are your eyes, so don’t worry too much about timings here.
 You can also prove your bread overnight in the fridge.
 Remove it in the morning and let it continue rising for another hour or 2 at room temperature.
 The slower the rise, the deeper the flavour you will achieve.

 - STEP 11

 Place a large baking tray in the oven, and heat to 230C/210C fan/gas 8.
 Fill a small roasting tin with a little water and place this in the bottom of the oven to create steam.
 Remove the baking tray from the oven, sprinkle with flour, then carefully tip the risen dough onto the tray.